 - Conduct Board and other necessary meetings to approve new policies, brokers and custodians, and approve initial purchase of BTC.

 - Determine amount, timing, frequency, source of funds, and method for subsequent BTC purchases.

 - Determine the need and method of external communications regarding subsequent BTC purchases.

 - Conduct subsequent BTC purchases, as appropriate.

 This is by no means an exhaustive list, but should provide a useful overview.
 A strategy to integrate BTC into your business should be tailored to the specific circumstances of your organization and your future goals.
-If your business is considering integrating BTC, and you have legal questions or concerns you can reach out to Jon Pierowicz or Let’s Talk.
+If your business is considering integrating BTC, and you have legal questions or concerns you can reach out.
+Let’s Talk.